-The College offers German, Mandarin and Indonesian, with languages compulsory in Years 7 and 8.
+The College offers German and Mandarin, with languages compulsory in Years 7 and 8.
 Students have the opportunity to audition for the Performing Arts or Music Stream in Year 7.

 In Year 9, students undertake The Rite Journey, a course designed to help their journey into adulthood.
 The course successfully combines emotional and social education with practical methodologies which have students ‘doing’ and ‘experiencing’.
 ‘Rock and Water’ activities, drumming and juggling skills, a service challenge and the adventure camp ‘Luther Journey’, combine with practices of meditation, silence, journal writing, mentoring, sharing and storytelling to form a program in which students are challenged physically, mentally, emotionally, intellectually and spiritually.
 The journey framework of celebration and ceremony offers the important acknowledgement of students’ transition from childhood to beginning adulthood.

 The College provides a wide range of pathways and opportunities for students to explore, be challenged and strive for academic excellence.